What is Orthokeratology?

 What prescription range does it work for?

-Generally, up to about -5.00 myopia with about -2.00 astigmatism.
+Generally, up to about -6.00 myopia with about -1.50 astigmatism.
 However, in deciding who it will work best for, an accurate eye shape mapping is required as such factors as corneal steepness and prescription orientation can rule out individuals.
 Eye mapping is extremely important in Ortho K assessment as it is used in the ongoing assessment of treatment.
-As well as short sight correction, it can also be used for low plus prescriptions.
+As well as nearsighted correction, it can also be used for low plus prescriptions.

 Why not use normal contact lenses?

 The biggest problem for soft contact lens wearers is dryness and lens comfort after a period of wear.
-While modern materials have greatly improved and more people successfully wear lenses, lens comfort and stable vision is still an issue for people with drier eyes, vdu users, and astigmatism lenses.
+While modern materials have greatly improved and more people successfully wear lenses, lens comfort and stable vision is still an issue for people with drier eyes, and astigmatism lenses.
 Normal contact lenses are not suitable for certain occupations and sports.
-In addition to wearing Ortho K lenses for better comfort, they also have an important role preventing short sight getting worse.
-(Short sight has a tendency to get worse as children grow especially where there is a strong family connection.
+In addition to wearing Ortho K lenses for better comfort, they also have an important role in preventing nearsightedness from getting worse.
+(Nearsightedness has a tendency to get worse as children grow especially where there is a strong family connection.
 There is now strong evidence that Ortho K lenses help stop or slow myopia progression.)

 Will they take long to work?